Law of Computer Technology

 Topic 6 - GOVERNMENT REGULATION

-22. AI AND ROBOTICS LAW (Tuesday, Nov.
-21, 2023) –How is society to deal with intelligent systems that behave in ways not anticipated by their creators, but which can injure people?
+22. AI AND ROBOTICS LAW, AI AGENTS (Tuesday, Nov.
+19, 2024) – How is society to deal with intelligent systems that behave in ways not anticipated by their creators, but which can injure people?
 What is a robot legally?
 What is artificial intelligence legally?
 How is society to deal with intelligent systems that can create other intelligent systems?
 Can such systems be legally regulated and controlled?
 We will look at current attempts to assign liability in such instances, including in robotics, autonomous vehicles and unmanned aircraft system (UAS: drones).

 Reading: Saipan et al., Are Robots Human?
 (8 pp.)